OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 ### Input data

 The input data for the tutorial were copied to the public directory a while ago.
-As a result, the Stash-CVMFS completed the replication of input data on multiple machines, including the submit node.
+As a result, the input data were replicated on multiple machines, including the submit node.
 The command

     $ ls -1 /stash/user/dbala/public/InputBooks/*.txt